All Products

 Async replication

-The async replication feature is suitable for disaster recovery of a single disk set.
-The async replication feature protects data across regions or across zones based on the data replication capability of EBS.
-This feature can asynchronously replicate data from one disk (primary disk) to another disk (secondary disk) in a different region or zone.
+Async replication is designed for disaster recovery of a single disk set.
+This feature uses the data replication capability of EBS to asynchronously replicate data from one disk (primary disk) to another disk (secondary disk) in a different region or zone.
 If the primary disk fails, you can fail over to the secondary disk and perform a reverse replication to achieve disaster recovery.

 • Cross-zone disaster recovery